Eddy3124/livedrop-Edward-Habra/apps/storefront/component-prompts.md

 ### SupportPanel
 - Prompt: "Create a SupportPanel component that slides in from the right.
 Include conversation history, input field, and submit button.
 Implement the askQuestion function from the engine."

+## Templates

+### CatalogTemplate
+- Prompt: "Create a CatalogTemplate that provides the layout for the catalog page.
+Include Header, main content area, Footer, CartDrawer, and SupportPanel."

+### ProductTemplate
+- Prompt: "Create a ProductTemplate that provides the layout for the product detail page.
+Include Header, main content area, Footer, CartDrawer, and SupportPanel."

+### CartTemplate
+- Prompt: "Create a CartTemplate that provides the layout for the shopping cart page.
+Include Header, main content area, Footer, CartDrawer, and SupportPanel."

+### CheckoutTemplate
+- Prompt: "Create a CheckoutTemplate that provides the layout for the checkout page.
+Include Header, main content area, Footer, CartDrawer, and SupportPanel."

+### OrderStatusTemplate
+- Prompt: "Create an OrderStatusTemplate that provides the layout for the order status page.
+Include Header, main content area, Footer, CartDrawer, and SupportPanel."